hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 note:
 This is where unnamed patterns come in.
-We could define a pattern definition that checks for the presence of a tuner.
+We could define a deconstruction pattern that checks for the presence of a tuner.
 Using an unnamed pattern we can tell the compiler that we don't care about any other effects.
 Now, if there is a Tuner present in the effect loop, the top case branch will be executed.
 If no Tuner is present, the 'regular' case branch will be executed as before.